Getting an MBA can open up a world of opportunity for professionals across various industries.

 Types of MBA Specializations

 When evaluating what type of MBA program you may want to pursue, you’ll notice that many programs offer specializations that allow you to hone in on your career interests.
 Unlike other MBA programs, Wharton offers students the option to declare a major.
-Students have 19 majors to choose from in the full-time Wharton MBA program.
-Many courses count towards more than one major, giving students the option to double major, which nearly half of our current students choose to do.
-Majors include:
+You can select from 21 MBA concentrations to pursue your goals.
+Most majors consist of five CUs—usually four CUs in addition to the core curriculum.
+Courses may count toward more than one major, giving you the option to pursue your MBA with a double major.
+You may customize your learning further by taking electives in other MBA specialties to round out the curriculum.

 - Accounting